When Malt Madness was launched in 1995, Scotch malt whisky were a class above all other spirits and beverages,

 In those days, the distillery and the company owning it were often the same thing.

-The overview of distillery ownership was last updated on October 14, 2016.
+This overview of distillery ownership was updated on November 1, 2016.

 Please let me know if you feel that I don’t have all my facts straight (yet)...

 With regards to the distillery ownership overview above, this would make Diageo, Interbev,

 Pernod Ricard and Moët Hennessy conglomerates.
 William Grant & Sons and the Edrington